 Skip to Content

-Yú Xiāng Eggplant Yuxiang Eggplant cooks in a sticky-sweet hot garlic sauce resulting in a well-balanced savory dish that’s the perfect combination of sweet and spicy; this is the best Chinese eggplant recipe, and you can eat it as is with steamed rice or noodles or serve it with entrees like with crispy pork or tofu.
+Yuxiang eggplant cooks in a sticky-sweet hot garlic sauce, resulting in a well-balanced savory side dish.
+It is the best Chinese eggplant recipe, and you can eat it as is with steamed rice, noodles, or serve it with entrees like with crispy pork or tofu

-• Garlic: I suggest using five cloves, but don’t let my recipe tell you how much garlic to use- measure with your heart.
+• Garlic: I suggest using five cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.

 The full recipe with measurements is in the recipe card below.

-Cut the eggplant into 1-inch pieces and place them into a mixing bowl.
+Step 1: Cut the eggplant into 1-inch pieces and place them into a mixing bowl.
 Toss with salt and allow them to sit for 10 minutes.

-Remove the excess moisture from the eggplant using a towel.
+Step 2: Remove the excess moisture from the eggplant using a towel.

-Return the eggplant to the bowl and add 1½ teaspoons of cornstarch; stir until evenly distributed and set it aside.
+Step 3: Return the eggplant to the bowl and add 1½ teaspoons of cornstarch; stir until evenly distributed and set it aside.

 Eggplant tossed with cornstarch.

-Warm the oil in a wok until smoking.
+Step 4: Warm the oil in a wok until smoking.
 Add the reserved eggplant.
 Cook until they are tender and golden brown.
 Remove the cooked eggplants using tongs and set them aside.

-Heat the pan over medium-high heat.
+Step 5: Heat the pan over medium-high heat.
 Then, reduce the heat to medium and add the bean paste; cook until aromatic for 30 seconds.
 Stir in the garlic, ginger, and dried red chilies and cook for another minute.

-Stir in the water, soy, sauce, and sugar.
+Step 6: Stir in the water, soy, sauce, and sugar.
 Simmer for 5 minutes, then add the remaining ½ teaspoon of cornstarch.

 Sauce added to the aromatics in a wok.

-Return the eggplant to the pan.
+Step 7: Return the eggplant to the pan.
 Allow the mixture to simmer.
 Cook until the sauce thickens and the eggplant softens for about 10 minutes.

-Transfer to a serving dish and garnish with scallions to serve.
+Step 8: Transfer to a serving dish and garnish with scallions to serve.

 Yuxiang eggplant in a large serving dish.

-• Season your wok or stainless steel pan before cooking the eggplant.
+• Prepare your wok or stainless steel pan before cooking the eggplant.
 Do this by heating the pan with oil over medium-high heat to create a beautiful non-stick seal for the eggplant to cook.

 • We salt and rinse the eggplant to reduce the bitterness and maintain their shape while cooking.

-What does Yu Xiang mean in Chinese?
+What does Yu Xiang mean in Mandarin?

 Yú Xiāng is a popular sauce used to cook eggplant in Sichuanese cuisine.
 Despite its name translating to ‘fish fragrant,’ the dish does not contain any seafood or fish-related ingredients.
-Instead, Yuxiang Eggplant comes from the way the dish is prepared, which mimics the flavor and aroma of fish.

-The sauce has a sweet and tangy profile and is a prominent flavor in Sichuanese cuisine, commonly used to flavor eggplant, fish, and pork.
+The sauce has a sweet and tangy profile and is a prominent flavor in Sichuan cuisine, commonly used to flavor eggplant, fish, and pork.
 In Sichuan restaurants, the dish is often referred to as eggplant in garlic sauce or spicy garlic eggplant.

 What does Yu Xiang sauce taste like?